aerobatic/website/content/blog/2017-02-18-password-protect-a-jekyll-site.md

 ## Create a login.html

 In your Jekyll site, you've got an **index.html** in the root folder.
 Make a copy of that file and call it **login.html**.
 Replace the content of the login.html file with code similar to below.
 You can style your login page however you want.
-What's essential is that the form markup needs to be decorated with the `data-basic-auth-form`, `data-basic-auth-username`, and `data-basic-auth-password` attributes as shown below.
-The `data-basic-auth-error` element will only be shown if invalid credentials are submitted.
+What's essential is that the form markup needs to be decorated with the `aerobatic-password` attribute in the input as shown below.

 ~~~html
 ---